Cassava Sciences call volume above normal and directionally bullish

-Bullish option flow detected in Cassava Sciences (SAVA) with 2,174 calls trading, 1.1x expected, and implied vol increasing almost 41 points to 402.05%.
-11/29 weekly 40 calls and 11/29 weekly 35 calls are the most active options, with total volume in those strikes near 1,200 contracts.
-The Put/Call Ratio is 0.59.
+Bullish option flow detected in Cassava Sciences (SAVA) with 8,785 calls trading, 1.9x expected, and implied vol increasing over 34 points to 441.61%.
+Nov-24 30 calls and 12/6 weekly 40 calls are the most active options, with total volume in those strikes near 2,600 contracts.
+The Put/Call Ratio is 0.65.
 Earnings are expected on March 3rd.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>